magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/4-Authorized-redirect-uris.png&#41;)
 {% include images-gallery.html imageCollection="step4" preview="false" max-width="100%" %}

-#### Configuration of ThingsBoard
+#### Configuration of IoT Hub

-Go to your ThingsBoard as a System Administrator (sysadmin@thingsboard.org / sysadmin).
+Go to your IoT Hub as a System Administrator (sysadmin@thingsboard.org / sysadmin).
 Check the General Settings -> Base URL should not contain "/" at the end (f.e. "`http://127.0.0.1:8080`" instead of "`https://127.0.0.1:8080/`").
 Then in the **Home** section, find the "OAuth2" icon and click on it.

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/5-home-oauth2.png&#41;)
 {% include images-gallery.html imageCollection="step5" preview="false" max-width="100%" %}